 If your personal credit history is better than your business credit, you might consider applying for small business funding that weights more heavily on your personal credit.
 Signing a Personal Guarantee within a funding agreement focuses more on your personal ability to pay back the funding, rather than the ability of the business.

 If you are flexible in the amount you are trying to secure, then taking a lesser amount of money than what you originally planned for could be an option.
 A small business funder that offers bad credit business funding, may be able to get you a smaller cash amount to start.
 Once you pay-off the smaller funding amount, you will be able to borrow a larger amount of funding.

-Getting approved for a traditional business loan can be especially tough for startups.
+Getting approved for a traditional business funding can be especially tough for startups.
 Since a large portion of credit scores are calculated based on how long a company has been operating.
 However, even successful startups tend to have less than perfect credit.
 Fortunately, there are still opportunities to acquire bad credit business funding regardless of your companies age.
 Using strategies such as placing a down payment, providing collateral and signing a Personal Guarantee within a contract will help businesses that are still considered “new”.